Main Content

 – Past Participant

-The most recent offering of Environmental Law for Attorneys and LSRPs was approved for 0.65 Rutgers CEUs, as well as the following credits from professional organizations.
-We will reapply for similar credits the next time the course runs, but we cannot guarantee credit approval for future offerings.
+The Environmental Law for Attorneys and LSRPs course is approved for 0.65 Rutgers CEUs, as well as the following credits from professional organizations.

 New Jersey